-So… my out of shape self decided that it would be good to impulsively go on a five day trek to Machu Picchu, and it was awesome.
-The Salkantay Trek is the top alternative for travelers who couldn’t be bothered to book the Inca Trail several months in advance, but still want to suffer miserably on their way to Machu Picchu.
-The four or five day trek takes you through Peru’s highest mountains and most beautiful valleys, through musky jungles and along roaring rivers, battling the elements and hordes of mosquitoes day in and day out.
+So… my out-of-shape self impulsively decided that it would be a good idea to go on the five-day Salkantay trek to Machu Picchu.
+And despite the struggles, it was beyond amazing.
+The Salkantay Trek is the top alternative for travelers who couldn’t be bothered to book the Inca Trail several months in advance but still want to suffer miserably on their way to Machu Picchu.
+The trek takes you through some of Peru’s highest mountains and most beautiful valleys, through musky jungles and along roaring rivers, battling the elements and hordes of mosquitoes day in and day out.

 In Peru, I’ve come to find that most treks are arranged by different tour groups, but then they lump everyone to the same guides.
 Basically, it doesn’t really matter what group or agency you book with.
-The trek should cost about $250 no matter who you book it with, so make sure you’re not paying an obscene amount more than that.
+The Salkantay trek should cost about $250 no matter which agency you book it with.
+Make sure you’re not paying an obscene amount more than that without any explanation why.
 Also, go into the trek with relatively low expectations.
 If the agency tells you you’re getting warm, fluffy pillows and blankets, just know that it’s probably a lie.
 We got suckered in by an agency, Rasgos del Peru, who said a number of things would be provided that were just not.
-Our tour guide looked over the list of things that we were told would be provided and just shook his head at half of the things.
+Our Salkantay Trek guide looked over the list of things that we were told would be provided and just shook his head at half of the things.
 There’s really not much you can do about it.

-Basically, you should be in relatively good fitness level to do this trek, but training months in advance is absolutely not necessary.
-I was probably the most out of shape out of my group of twenty people or so, but did not have any problem doing the trek physically.
-There were a few people that had problems, but most of those were likely due to the altitude.
+Basically, you should be in relatively good fitness level to do this trek.
+However, training months in advance is absolutely not necessary.
+I don’t recommend diving into it right away, as you will need time to adjust to the altitude and there are plenty of incredible day hikes to do in Cusco to help gauge your fitness levels.
+I was probably the most out of shape out of my group of fifteen people or so, but did not have any problem doing the trek physically.
+Slow and steady should get you to the finish line just fine.
+There were a few people that had problems but most of those were likely due to the altitude.

 With that being said, you should definitely take several days to acclimatize to the altitude.
-I made the mistake of doing Rainbow Mountain with less than two days to acclimatize to the altitude and suffered miserably in the days preceding my trek.
+I made the mistake of doing Rainbow Mountain after less than two days in Cusco to acclimatize to the altitude.
+I suffered miserably in the days preceding my trek.
 Rainbow Mountain reaches over 5,000 meters (16,000 feet) above sea level, and to go that high after lounging around at sea-level in Chicago just three days earlier was ridiculously irresponsible of me.

 I also caught a cough, cold, and sore throat from my trials and tribulations at Rainbow Mountain, so I bought medication for all of those as well.
 During the Salkantay Trek, you will be going from freezing cold to uncomfortably humid, and will be sleeping outside for a few nights.
 A few people on my trek got sick, so it won’t hurt to plan ahead just in case.